 As Ridgefield’s very own Board Certified Orthodontist, with three daughters in the Ridgefield public schools, I often get asked questions from fellow parents.
 It’s not uncommon for me to do a “curbside consult” at a softball game, a dance recital, or neighborhood barbeque!
 Not only do parents want to share their own orthodontic experiences with me, but the most common question I get is, “When should I take my child to see you?”

 I recommend that children get an initial consultation at our office by seven to eight years old.
-The American Association of Orthodontists (AAO) guidelines explain that during this age the first permanent teeth are erupting, negative growth patterns (such as underbites and crossbites) can be identified, and major orthodontic problems can be prevented early on.
+The American Association of Orthodontists (AAO) guidelines explain that during this age, the first permanent teeth are erupting, negative growth patterns (such as underbites and crossbites) can be identified, and significant orthodontic problems can be prevented early on.

 During your initial new patient exam, we will determine a long-term treatment plan to create a beautiful and healthy smile for your child.
 Patients walk away with peace of mind and answers to their questions about whether early intervention is warranted.
 So, while I’m always happy to do a “curbside consult” when I’m out and about in Ridgefield, the most thorough way to identify potential issues is to call our office at (203) 431-4466 to schedule a complimentary consultation at our convenient Ridgefield location.
 Click here to find out more about the early signs and habits that may indicate the need for an early orthodontic examination.